saucelabs-training/demo-python/README.md

 ## Description

-These procedures will show you to set up a Selenium environment for NodeJS.
+These procedures will show you to set up a Selenium environment for Python.
 The scripts in this repository allow you run a simple automated test to validate your Selenium environment and your [saucelabs.com](https://app.saucelabs.com/login) account credentials.

 <br />